-- 11.4 On your death, if you are a sole tenant and provided you did not succeed to your tenancy, we will grant a new tenancy of your home to a member of your family, (as defined in Section 113 of the Housing Act 1985) provided that the person lived with you continuously for twelve months immediately before your death and they occupied and continued to occupy your home as their only or principal home.
-In cases of under occupation, we reserve the right to offer a tenancy of alternative accommodation to anyone succeeding under this clause. - 11.5 In the event that more than one person is qualified to succeed to the tenancy, they should agree between themselves which one wishes to apply.
-If they cannot agree, we shall decide who will succeed to the tenancy.
+- 10.4 On your death, if you are a sole tenant and provided you did not succeed to your tenancy, we will grant a new tenancy of your home to a member of your family, (as defined in Section 113 of the Housing Act 1985) provided that the person lived with you continuously for twelve months immediately before your death and they occupied and continued to occupy your home as their only or principal home.
+In cases of under occupation, we reserve the right to offer a tenancy of alternative accommodation to anyone succeeding under this clause. - 10.5 In the event that more than one person is qualified to succeed to the tenancy, they should agree between themselves which one wishes to apply.
+If they cannot agree, we shall decide who will succeed to the tenancy. - 10.6 The tenancy will remain introductory until the 12 month period has passed.
+The start of the introductory period is the date when the original tenancy was granted.